Project timeline and my place in it

-In several rounds of usability testing, it became clear the location services requirement flow needed extra care and consideration.
-Users were reluctant to share their location.
-Seeing if the customer was close to the store was a core requirement for letting store employees know to prepare the fitting room ahead of the customer’s arrival.
+The experience depended on locations services being turned on.
+In several rounds of usability testing, it became clear the location services requirement flow required our focus.
+Users were reluctant to share their location, but knowing if the customer was close to the store was a core requirement for letting store employees know to prepare the fitting room ahead of the customer’s arrival.

 I believe that had we used a map of the full end-to-end service for all stakeholders, from development to store design, as the blueprint for collaboration, it would have smoothed out our communication.

 I created the below service diagram as an example.